ldebruijn/graphql-protect/docs/configuration.md

   reject_on_failure: true

 max_depth:
+  # protects against operations being too deep
+  field:
+    enabled: true
+    # The maximum allowed depth within a single request.
+    max: 15
+    # Reject the request when the rule fails.
+Disable this to allow the request
+    reject_on_failure: true
+  # protects against lists being nested too many times
+  list:
     enabled: true
     # The maximum allowed depth within a single request.
     max: 15
     # Reject the request when the rule fails.
 Disable this to allow the request
     reject_on_failure: true

 max_tokens:
   # Enable the feature